Anemolo/GridToFullscreenAnimations/README.md

 # Grid to Fullscreen Animations with Three.js

-A Demo of the tutorial on "Creating Grid to Fullscreen Animations in Three.js" by Daniel Velasquez.
+Demos for the tutorial on "Creating Grid to Fullscreen Animations in Three.js" by Daniel Velasquez.

 ![Image Title](link)